danmatgo/daesmago/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I like to develop software solutions, explore new technologies and everything related to the SDLC.\
+💡 &nbsp; I like to develop software solutions, giving support to IT infrastructue, explore new technologies and everything related to the SDLC.\
-🎓 &nbsp;I'm currently in my last term of my Software Development program.\
+🎓 &nbsp;I just finished my Software Development program.\
 🌱 &nbsp;I'm currently learning about DevOps practices and tools like:
 - ![Linux](https://img.shields.io/badge/-Linux-05122A.svg?style=flat&logo=Linux&logoColor=white)
 - ![Docker](https://img.shields.io/badge/-Docker-05122A.svg?style=flat&logo=Docker)